sumanmukherjee03/practice-and-katas/k8s/CKA/authorization.README.md

 ```
 For the core group leave the group section as an empty string.
 For other groups specify the group.
 Roles and RoleBindings are namespace specific.
-In the resources, you can add resourceNames field to further harden which specific resources to target for the authorization.
+In the section for target resources, you can add the `resourceNames` field to further harden which specific resources to target for the authorization.
 Create the role using `kubectl create -f engineer-role.yaml`.

 To link a user to the role, create another object called RoleBinding.